lawengineeringsystems/lawyertools/README.md

 ## Run the API server

-Either install the library from git or clone it locally, then:
+Either install the library from git, pip or clone it locally, then:

 - on your terminal, run `lawyertools <port>`; <port> is optional and will default to 8000
 - if you want to run it manually, cd to `lawyertools` (within the library), then run: `uvicorn app:app`